liammcluckie/Cook-House/README.md

     - About section included on the landing page.

-    - Gallery section included on the landing page using images from previous events.

     - Validated and functioning contact form using [Emailjs.](https://www.emailjs.com/)

     - Allow users to create and manage their own account.